surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.19.3 - February 29th, 2024 =
+- New: WP CLI command to seed a new account.
+- Improvement: Add additional eCommerce events for Google Analytics.
+- Fix: Issue with affiliate signup link not correct on admin settings page.
+- Fix: First name and last name not showing client side validation errors with PayPal if they were required.
+- Fix: Issue with express checkout button not showing in some instances.
+- Fix: Issue with shipping showing incorrect courier name based on tracking code.
+- Fix: Remove unsupported MGA currency from plugin.

 = 2.19.2 - February 21st, 2024 =
 - Fix: Search not waiting for enter on shop pages.